ebkr/r2modmanPlus/README.md

     - Installing to the Risk of Rain 2 folder will cause problems.
 DO NOT DO THIS.
 It's an application, not a mod.

 ## Latest Updates
+### 3.0.18
+- Lots of performance improvements.
+    - Pagination.
+    - Simplified actions taken on tab switching.
+- Mod updates fully clean from previous installs.
+- Language mods using AssetPlusRequester can now be disabled.
+- Download progress no longer includes cached dependencies.

 ### 3.0.17
 - Fixed a bug with window size persistence.
 - Hopefully fixed the path join on null error.